htaic/.github/README.md

 This pipeline will perform audit and linting rules

+### npm-codescan-complete.yaml

+This pipeline will perform audit, linting, jest and playwrite tests.

 ### npm-docker-build.yaml

 This pipeline will build a docker image that can run npm source via npm or python http service.